gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 We both know that sometimes nothing is.

 You'd think we were both teenagers, the way we act around each other.
-She has lines around her eyes and her mouth now, but she's still---gaaah.
+She has lines around her eyes and her mouth now, but she's still—gaaah.
 She's still Meshash.
 She could have run away with me, but her other children needed her, and she truly did love her husband.
 He's gone now, but we're who we are, two people who had never done anything more than be awkward around each other.